FREE NEWSLETTER

 Education Borrowing

-While education loans are available from some banks, students should probably focus on federal loans.
-Some 90% of student loans are made by the federal government.
+While education loans are available from some banks, students should probably focus on federal loans, which account for the vast majority of education loans.
 Parents might also consider the federal loan program for parents, as well as a home equity line of credit and possibly a 401(k) loan.

 Next: Student Loans